awsdocs/amazon-sns-developer-guide/doc_source/firehose-message-analysis-redshift.md

 1. Configure your delivery stream\.
 For instructions, see [Choose Amazon Redshift for Your Destination](https://docs.aws.amazon.com/firehose/latest/dev/create-destination.html#create-destination-redshift) in the *Amazon Kinesis Data Firehose Developer Guide*\.

 1. Run a query\.
-For more information, see [Querying a database using the query editor](https://docs.aws.amazon.com/redshift/latest/mgmt/query-editor.html) in the *Amazon Redshift Cluster Management Guide*\.
+For more information, see [Querying a database using the query editor](https://docs.aws.amazon.com/redshift/latest/mgmt/query-editor.html) in the *Amazon Redshift Management Guide*\.

 ## Example query<a name="example-rs-query"></a>